apache/druid/docs/content/ingestion/overview.md

 - **Published, available, and used:** These segments are published in deep storage and the metadata store, and they are served by Historical processes.
 They are the majority of active data in a Druid cluster (they include everything except in-flight realtime data).
 - **Published, available, and unused:** These segments are being served by Historicals, but won't be for very long.
-They are may be segments that have recently been overwritten (see [Segment versioning](#segment-versioning)) or dropped for other reasons (like drop rules, or being dropped manually).
+They may be segments that have recently been overwritten (see [Segment versioning](#segment-versioning)) or dropped for other reasons (like drop rules, or being dropped manually).
 - **Published, unavailable, and used:** These segments are published in deep storage and the metadata store, and _should_ be served, but are not actually being served.
 If segments stay in this state for more than a few minutes, it's usually because something is wrong.
-Some of the more common causes include: failure of a large number of Historicals;
-Historicals being out of capacity to download more segments; and some issue with coordination that prevents the Coordinator from telling Historicals to load new segments.
+Some of the more common causes include: failure of a large number of Historicals, Historicals being out of capacity to download more segments, and some issue with coordination that prevents the Coordinator from telling Historicals to load new segments.
 - **Published, unavailable, and unused:** These segments are published in deep storage and the metadata store, but are inactive (because they have been overwritten or dropped).
 They lie dormant, and can potentially be resurrected